pyrmont/argy-bargy/api.md

 the following keys:

 * `:help` - Help text for the parameter, displayed in the usage message.
-* `:default` - Default value that is used if the parameter does not occur.
+* `:default` - Default value that is used if the parameter is not present.
-* `:required` - Whether the parameter is required to exist.
+* `:req?` - Whether the parameter is required to be present.
 * `:value` - One-argument function that converts the textual value that is parsed to a value that will be returned in the return struct.
 This function can be used for validation.
 If the return value is `nil`, the input is considered to fail parsing and a usage error message is printed instead.
   Instead of a function, a keyword can be provided and Argy-Bargy's converter will be used instead.
 The valid keywords are `:string` and `:integer`.
-* `:rest` - Whether this rule should capture all following parameters.
-Only one parameter rule can have `:rest` set to `true`.
+* `:rest?` - Whether this rule should capture all unassigned parameters.
+Only one parameter rule can have `:rest?` set to `true`.

 ### Info